 And now the site has turned into something interesting.
 Every day I post a quote from a book I’ve read in the past.
 I wasn’t sure exactly why I was doing this to begin with (probably to make sure I had content everyday), but now it’s become an inspiring exercise.
 I also write book reviews (and usually without spoilers) of books I’m reading.
 I guess it’s my way of sharing my love of reading online.

 So here you are, reading about me and trying to understand the inner-workings of my mind.
 Or you’re just bored.
 I vote the latter.

 I’ll be straight forward.
-I’m 33.
+I’m 37.
 Married.
-I have a son.
+I have two sons.
 I live in South Australia.

 I write anything from one line poetry to propaganda.
 I’ve been “making books” and writing my thoughts down since I learned how to write.
 It was very different at first because my native language is Chinese.
 Writing stories in Mandarin isn’t nearly as interesting as writing in English.
 I never got the chance to play around with Mandarin the way I learned to play around with English.

 I have two hometowns.
 Taipei, Taiwan–the place of my birth–and Vancouver, Canada–the place I became an adult.
 I am considered to be a “white-washed” Asian.
 And I don’t mind that at all.

 Long story short, I’m Jane.
 I’m a writer.
 I’m trying to market myself better.

 Writing is about displaying a perspective with the greatest flourish.
 Everyone wants to be read.

 Don’t agree with me on something?
 Tell me about it.